Darth-Shark/Code.code/README.md

 - 👋 Hi, I’m @Darth-Shark
 - 👀 I’m interested in Video games, reading, and programming.
-- 🌱 I’m currently learning Java, Geometry, Spanish, and other subjects through Tech Trep.
+- 🌱 I’m currently learning Java, Calculus, Spanish, and other subjects through Tech Trep.
 - 💞️ I’m currently not looking to collaborate.
 Subject to change.
 - 📫 Email me at michael.rollins@oneidaihla.org